BestTimesToVisit.com Logo

 transport

-Rent a car for maximum flexibility, especially if you want to explore beyond Ljubljana.
-Slovenia's roads are excellent, and having your own wheels makes spontaneous detours to charming villages or mountain viewpoints a breeze.
-Just be aware of the vignette (toll sticker) requirement for highways – you can buy it at gas stations upon entering the highway system.
+Rent a car for maximum flexibility, especially if you want to explore beyond Ljubljana and Bled.
+Roads are generally excellent, and parking in smaller towns is usually easy and free.
+Just be aware of vignette requirements for highways – you can buy them at border crossings or gas stations.

 food

-Don't miss 'Gostilnas' – traditional Slovenian inns that offer hearty, authentic meals at great prices.
-Look for places slightly off the main tourist paths for the best experience; try the 'štruklji' (rolled dumplings) or a hearty 'jota' (bean and sauerkraut soup).
-It's a fantastic way to taste local flavors without breaking the bank.
+Don't miss 'gostilnas' – traditional Slovenian inns that offer hearty, local dishes at great prices.
+Look for places slightly off the main tourist paths in Ljubljana for the most authentic experience, like Gostilna Na Gradu for a taste of history.

 money

-While credit cards are widely accepted in cities and larger towns, it's wise to carry some Euros in cash for smaller villages, local markets, or smaller cafes.
-This ensures you're always prepared, especially when buying fresh produce at a roadside stand or enjoying a coffee in a more rural setting.
+While credit cards are widely accepted in cities and larger towns, always carry some Euros in cash for smaller villages, markets, or rural gostilnas.
+This avoids any potential issues with minimum spend on cards or places that are cash-only.

 culture